MicrosoftDocs/sql-docs/docs/machine-learning/install/custom-runtime-python.md

 ::: moniker range=">=sql-server-linux-ver15||=sqlallproducts-allversions"
 You can install SQL Server on Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise Server (SLES), and Ubuntu.
 For more information, see [the Supported platforms section in the Installation guidance for SQL Server on Linux](../../linux/sql-server-linux-setup.md).

+> [!NOTE]
+> This article describes how to install a custom runtime for Python on Linux.
+To install on Windows, see the [Install a custom Python runtime for SQL Server on Windows](custom-runtime-python.md?view=sql-server-ver15)

 ## <a name="bkmk_prereqs"> </a> Pre-install checklist

 + [SQL Server 2019 CU3 and later for Linux.](../../linux/sql-server-linux-setup.md)
 When you install SQL Server on Linux, you must configure a Microsoft repository.
 For more information, see [configuring repositories](../../linux/sql-server-linux-change-repo.md)

   > [!Note]
-  > Python custom runtime requires Cumulative Update (CU) 3 or later for SQL Server 2019 CU3.
+  > Python custom runtime requires Cumulative Update (CU) 3 or later for SQL Server 2019.

 + [SQL Server Language Extensions on Linux with the extensibility framework.](../../linux/sql-server-linux-setup-language-extensions.md)